learn-co-students/js-basics-online-shopping-lab-js-intro-000/README.md

 # Online Shopping

+## TODO
++ This iteration of index.js still receives 7 fail errors when I test it using 'learn test'.
+I'm not sure why, so I'm moving past it for now and will come back to it later.

 ## Objectives
 + Model a shopping cart full of items as an array of objects in JavaScript.
 + Practice dynamically setting properties (keys) of an object.